cajpearce/booking.com/README.md

 A linear model was used to predict hotel price from the obtained metric.
 An R^2 of 0.70 was obtained.

-The following results from R are the 5 best hotels that are underpriced and satisfy a host of other criteria for my holiday in Bali:
+The following results from R are the 5 best hotels for my holiday in Bali:

 ![Bali results](https://raw.githubusercontent.com/cajpearce/booking.com/master/images/Bali.PNG)